Not Feeling Super-Model Confident Today? Hit The Feel Good File.

 Your file won’t over inflate your ego, it will nourish soul.

 Reminding yourself of the little miracles that have already occurred for you in your life will keep you in the present moment; balanced and enjoying what you already have instead of being off kilter, grasping for illusive unnamed bits of approval on a far off horizon.

-3. Feel Good Files Remind You of Your Mission
+3. Your Feel Good File Reminds You of Your Creative Mission

 Matisse said this towards the end of his life: